 D Borderline serous tumor

 E Clear cell carcinomas

-A 28-year-old woman goes to her physician for a routine examination.
-She is sexually active.
+A 28-year-old sexually active woman undergoes a routine examination.
 Pelvic examination reveals no abnormalities.
 A Pap smear is obtained.
 The cytopathology report indicates the presence of severely dysplastic cells (high grade squamous intraepithelial lesion, or HSIL).
 A biopsy of the cervix is performed, and on microscopic examination shows cervical intraepithelial neoplasia III (CIN III).
 Infection with which of the following organisms is most likely to cause her disease?

 A Herpes simplex virus infection

 A 23-year-old woman has a 1 day history of increasing obtundation.
 On physical examination her temperature is 37.3°C, pulse 96/minute, respirations 18/minute, and blood pressure 90/45 mm Hg.
 A culdocentesis yields no blood.
 Abdominal ultrasound shows an intrauterine gestational sac and 12 week fetus.
 Laboratory studies show a positive pregnancy test.
 She has a WBC count of 11,400/microliter, Hgb 10.6 g/dL, Hct 31.1%, MCV 95 fL, and platelet count 26,400/microliter.
 Schistocytes are noted on her peripheral blood smear.
 Her protime is 44 sec, partial thromboplastin time 61 sec, and D-Dimer 16 microgm/mL.
 A urinalysis dipstick examination shows no blood, protein, or glucose.
 Which of the following complications of pregnancy is most likely to explain her condition?